sludovicdelys/TIL/Frameworks/vue.md

 });
 ```

 In this example, we have a set of checkbox fields where users can select all of the features they want to see added to the site.
-Each checkbox <input> field has the same v-model added to it: requestedFeatures.
-All of the values of the checked <input> elements will be added to the requestedFeatures array on data.
+Each checkbox `<input>` field has the same `v-model` added to it: `requestedFeatures`.
+All of the values of the checked `<input>` elements will be added to the `requestedFeatures` array on data.

 ### Boolean Checkbox Bindings
 You may not always use a list of checkboxes.
 Sometimes you may only need a single checkbox to indicate whether a user has or has not checked a single option.
 In this case, we need to change the type of Vue data bound to the checkbox.

 A single checkbox, can be represented by a boolean value.
-If the checkbox is checked, the value is true — if the value is unchecked, the value is false.
+If the checkbox is checked, the value is `true` — if the value is unchecked, the value is `false`.

 ```html
 <legend>Would you recommend this site to a friend?</legend>